Have you seen the media urging everyone to rush out and see the Supermoon? So, what is a Supermoon?

 The “Supermoon” media hype has gotten out of hand!
 We understand the shorthand and agree it’s catchy—and anything that encourages us to explore the night sky is positive—but also let’s get our facts right.

-That expression did not even exist until someone concocted it a few years ago.
+That expression did not even exist until someone concocted it recently.

 - First, it was applied to the closest Moon of the year.